-EMTA 1013 Emergency Medical Responder
+EMTA 1022 Emergency Medical Responder Lecture

 (F, S, SUM) Emergency Medical Responder follows the national educational guidelines for EMS as set forth by the Department of Transportation.
 This course is designed to provide training in emergency care for those who will be responding to emergency calls or who have a job that may require emergency response to the injured.
-Students who successfully complete the Emergency Medical Responder course will receive an American Heart Association CPR Card and Emergency Medical Responder certificate of Proficiency.
+Students who successfully complete the Emergency Medical Responder course will receive an American Heart Association CPR Card and Emergency Medical Responder certificate from the program.
 Emergency Medical Responder is a prerequisite for EMT course.
+This class is a 'Flipped' classroom and students will watch lecture away from the classroom and take quizzes and exams.
+Quizzes and exams will be discussed in class and material that needs further attention will be taught by the instructor.